xinzhan/core-services.en/help/interface/core-services/core-services.md

 The following sections describe how to modernize your implementation.
 Modernizing your implementation enables core services in the Experience Cloud.

 ## Step 2.
-Implement the Experience Cloud ID service using [!UICONTROL Experience Platform Launch], or [!UICONTROL Dynamic Tag Management] {#section_3C9F6DF37C654D939625BB4D485E4354}
+Implement the [!UICONTROL Experience Cloud ID service] using [!UICONTROL Experience Platform Launch], or [!UICONTROL Dynamic Tag Management] {#section_3C9F6DF37C654D939625BB4D485E4354}

+The [!UICONTROL Experience Cloud ID service] provides a common ID for cross-solution integration.
+It provides cross-domain visitor identification and a path for cross-device/browser targeting and personalization based on CRM data uploaded via [!UICONTROL Customer Attributes].

 The simplest method for enabling Experience Cloud core services is to activate it automatically for Analytics and Target via the [Experience Cloud ID service tool](https://docs.adobe.com/content/help/en/launch/using/implement/solutions/idservice-save.html) in [!UICONTROL Experience Platform Launch], or [!UICONTROL Dynamic Tag Management].
 (Experience Platform Launch is strongly recommended.)